chris-kreitzer/Y_chromosome_loss/README.md

 negative selection: coocur in R (co-occurrence of loss) co-occurrence with R package (Nature communications)

 Negative selection for chromosome Y or random passanger event?

 arrange meeting with phillip kantoff!

+Finishing the script by tomorrow!